The development of renewable energy sources is part of Statkraft's global strategy, and France is part of that effort.

 He emphasises that an offer is not just about price; it will be evaluated on three important criteria:

-Price: That Statkraft proposed the best fee (based on the realised annual turnover) for the licence.
+Price: That Statkraft proposes the best fee (based on the realised annual turnover) for the licence.

 Electricity output growth: That Statkraft can guarantee an increase in energy production based on a contractual investment plan.

 Stakeholders: The French State expects the candidates submitting offers to take into account the requirements from several stakeholders: Fishermen, environmental NGOs, tourist associations, farmers, local elected officials and inhabitants living near the concession.

 "Ten years ago, several companies established teams in France to submit offers for hydropower licences.
 Today, for all practical purposes, Statkraft is the only one remaining with a clear and sound business organisation.
 We're constantly meeting with politicians and various stakeholders – we build relationships and explain who Statkraft is and why we are good for France," says Bellanger.

 - Capital: Paris